appie2go/DomainObjects/readme.md

 ## How to create an aggregate

-This package contains a base-class for a entities.
+This package contains a base-class for aggregates.
 It supports:

-* Comparing entities by using .Equals(x), == and !=
+* Aggregate comparisons using .Equals(x), == and !=
 * Ids

 Create an aggregate by implementing the `Aggregate<T>` base-class.
 It provides a public property called ID on every aggregate.
 Always construct an entity with an Id.
 Aggregates are more than just an Id.
 Add the properties you need to the constructor of the aggregate.
 Don't pass it to the base class.
 Example: